 Under this provision, horizontal placement on the salary schedule shall be for graduate level courses only.
 Existing unit member placement shall not be affected by this provision.

-Teachers who submit verification of attainment will be placed on their new column of the guide on September 1 following the receipt of transcript
+Teachers who submit verification of attainment will be placed on their new column of the guide immediately following the receipt of transcript and approval by the Board of Education.

 All employees voluntarily leaving the school system prior to reimbursement will not receive tuition reimbursement for courses taken in the time period prior to the reimbursement date.
-If an employee voluntarily leaves the employ of the Board and has received course reimbursement within a one (1) year period prior to leaving, the employee shall refund to the Board the entire reimbursement paid to him/her during such time.
+If an employee voluntarily leaves the employment of the Board and has received course reimbursement within a one (1) year period prior to leaving, the employee shall refund to the Board the entire reimbursement paid to him/her during such time period

-ARTICLE VII: TEMPORARY LEAVE OF ABSENCE
+ARTICLE VIII: TEMPORARY LEAVE OF ABSENCE